A San Diego DUI Attorney Providing Proactive Defense For Refusal Of A Chemical Test

 - Go to medical treatments

-If they find there was a refusal, then they suspend your license for one year with no chance of a restricted.
+If they find there was a refusal, then they suspend your license for one year with no chance of a restricted license.
 What does this mean?
-Well … it means you better roll up your sleeves and win the DMV hearing!
+Well, it means you’d better roll up your sleeves and win the DMV hearing!
 Call our office now for a free consultation at 858-429-9982.

 Refusing A Chemical Test

 In many states, you have the right to refuse a chemical test without any other punishment.
-In California, there is an implied consent that someone agrees to submit to a chemical test after a DUI arrest.
+In California, implied consent means a person agrees to submit to a chemical test after a DUI arrest.
 However, refusing the test may have unintended consequences.
-Conversely, there are many incidents where the police believe you refused the chemical test and you did not.
+However, there are many situations where police believe you refused the chemical test when you did not.

 What Happens If You Refuse A Chemical Test?

 When you drive a vehicle, you give your implied consent to take a blood alcohol content (BAC) test.
 If you refuse, then the state can penalize you.
-These penalties can include the suspension of your driver’s license for one year or the revocation of your license for one year.
+These penalties can include the suspension or revocation of your driver’s license for one year.
 This revocation does not allow for a restricted or provisional license if the suspension is upheld.
 You may also have to pay an expensive fine.
 It could also add time to your sentence if you are eventually convicted of DUI and sentenced to jail time.

 Fortunately, it is not always easy for the DMV and/or the court to prove that you refused to take the test.
-If you work with an attorney who can provide a strong defense for DUI, you have a much better chance of avoiding negative consequences.
+If you work with an attorney who can provide a strong DUI defense, you have a much better chance of avoiding negative consequences.

 Contact Us For Proactive Criminal Defense